rahulrr-coder/Ecommerce-Follow-Along/README.md

 ## Milestone 16
 We create a product details page displaying all product data, including description, category, price, and tags, with quantity selection and an Add to Cart button

+## Milestone 17
+We implemented the backend functionality to add products to a cart and store them in the database.
+This feature allows users to add products to their cart, which persists in the database for future access